lemleyj/pitcher_lister/README.md

 Video explaining use (for assignment): https://media.oregonstate.edu/media/t/1_whtbcg4n

-The video is sttuctured to answer the following questions:
+The video is structured to answer the following questions:

 - Show/explain each feature of the project and how it works
 - Show the feature that uses the microservice that a partner provided